 E. An acceptable contingency plan for all permitted facilities must be prepared for preventing hazardous materials from contaminating the shallow/surficial aquifer should floods, fire, or other natural catastrophes, equipment failure, or releases occur.

 1. For flood control, all underground facilities shall include but not be limited to a monitoring system and secondary standpipe above the 100 year flood control level, for monitoring and recovery.
-For above ground facilities, an impervious dike, above the 100 year flood level and capable of containing 100 percent of the largest volume of storage, will be provided with an overflow recovery catchment area (sump).
+For above ground facilities, an impervious dike, above the 100 year flood level and capable of containing one hundred percent (100%) of the largest volume of storage, will be provided with an overflow recovery catchment area (sump).

 2. For fire control, plans shall include but not be limited to a safe fire fighting procedure, a fire retarding system effective containment of any liquid runoff, and provide for dealing safely with any other health and technical hazards that may be encountered by disaster control personnel in combating fire.
 Hazards to bare pipes, liquids, chemicals, or open flames in the immediate vicinity.